pvillega/old-blog-source/about/index.md

 layout: page
 title: About me
 tags: [about, Pere Villega]
-modified: 2013-08-06T20:53:07.573882-04:00
+modified: 2015-05-03T20:53:07.573882-04:00
 comments: false
 image:
   feature: background.jpg
 ---

 Welcome visitor!
 Make yourself comfortable!
 I'm Pere Villega, a software developer born in Barcelona and living in London.
-I'm currently working for [Gumtree.com](http://www.gumtree.com/) as Lead Software Engineer.
-This page is correct as of January 2015 :)
+I'm currently a Scala/Java contractor with several years of experience developing applications.
+This page is correct as of May 2015 :)

 ## So who I am?